-Tapestry services – both those provided by Tapestry and those you write yourself – are configured using Java, not XML.
+Configuration of Tapestry IOC services – both those provided by Tapestry and those you write yourself – is done using Java, not XML.

 One of the key concepts in Tapestry IoC is distributed configuration.
 The distributed part refers to the fact that any module may configure a service.
 Distributed configuration is the key feature of Tapestry IoC that supports extensibility and modularity.